p-ssanders/samsanders.dev/content/blog/spring-boot-on-kubernetes.md

 I then concatenated the two files together to describe to Kubernetes that I wanted both a deployment, and a service.

 I also had to deal with the environment variable, so at first I hard-coded it, but that wouldn't suffice in reality, so I found that Kubernetes has [built-in support for secrets](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables).
-I then had to update my configuration file:
+So I created one, and updated my configuration file to consume it:

 ```yaml
 env: